therealaaryan/weather-app/README.md

 #Features
 Displays real-time weather conditions and five-day forecast for any location

-Utilizes API by APINinja in RapidAPI to fetch weather data
+Utilizes the OpenWeatherMap API to fetch weather data

 Responsive design using Bootstrap framework